Vaccine doses sent to 77 hospitals statewide, Illinois’ first 109,000 doses received this week

 “We don't want to waste any vaccine, but it's also critical that we make sure that every individual receives a full, safe and effective dose of vaccine,” she said.

-The updates came as the state reported another 8,828 confirmed or probable cases of the virus, and a seven-day average case positivity rate of 8.4 percent, which decreased one-tenth of a percentage point from the day prior.
+The updates came as the state reported another 8,828 confirmed or probable cases of the virus, and a seven-day average case positivity rate of 8.4%, which decreased one-tenth of a percentage point from the day prior.

+In Macon County, health officials announced Thursday that 68 more residents tested positive for COVID-19, bringing its total to 7,571.
+Of those, 151 have died and 32 are hospitalized.

 IDPH also reported another 181 deaths over the previous 24 hours, bringing the death toll to 14,835 among 879,428 confirmed or probable cases of COVID-19 and more than 12 million tests since the pandemic began.